 - GRE: All applicants must upload their General GRE's test taker's copy in the online application as well as send it via the testing service.
 We do not require or accept GRE subject tests.
 The GRE may not be substituted with the GMAT.
 GRE scores should not be older than two years.
+There is no minimum required score.
 Ask the Educational Testing Service (ETS) to report your test scores using the following ETS code: 0933.

 - Letters of recommendation: Two letters of recommendation are required from faculty who are able to assess your academic ability and potential.

 - Writing sample: You should submit a writing sample in English or German, e.g., a paper you have written during your studies.